 During the first 5 days of a suspension, if the pupil is not attending alternative (AP) provision, the Head Teacher will take steps to ensure that achievable and accessible work is set and marked for the pupil.
-Online pathways such as the school website may be used for this.
+Online pathways such as Oak Academy/class dojo may be used for this.
 If the pupil has a special educational need or disability, the Head Teacher will make sure that reasonable adjustments are made to the provision where necessary.